el-el-san/ds-drawing/flutter/direct_drawing_generator/README.md

 The project targets Flutter 3.22+ (Dart 3.3).
 Ensure `flutter_colorpicker`, `file_picker`, `path_provider`, `provider`, and `share_plus` are available in your environment.

+## Web Build

+1. Enable web support once per machine: `flutter config --enable-web`
+2. Install dependencies: `flutter pub get`
+3. Start the app in Chrome: `flutter run -d chrome`
+4. Produce a static bundle: `flutter build web`

+The drawing tab renders on the web build with canvas, logs, and downloads.
+The story authoring flow and JWT vending are desktop-only; on the web the tab shows a placeholder and auth refreshers surface a polite message.
+Generated images and canvas exports trigger a browser download via an inline helper, so pop-up blocking or download permissions may apply.

 ## Project Structure

 ```